by Thomas Clarke –

 Even before the global pandemic initiated a rapid shift to online meetings and remote work, customers and users were looking for new ways to get their personal and professional tasks done.

-On the customer side, users are increasingly looking for brands that know how to personalize their experiences and can provide continuity across their brand platforms.
+On the customer side, users are increasingly looking for brands that know how to personalize1 their experiences and can provide continuity across their brand platforms.
 For employees, organizations need to provide the tools, connectivity, and platforms to enable their staff to be productive and deliver no matter when and where they work.

 Here are some other digital transformation drivers that your organization has likely already experienced: